 Questions about course content should be posted on the Discussion Forums in D2L.
-Each Unit of material will have a Discussion Forum posted in the Unit Materials folder.
-Try to be as clear as you can when posting a question, e.g. citing the page in the Course Pack, the Study Question number, or the Homework question.
+Each Unit of material will have a Discussion Forum.
+Try to be as clear as you can when posting a question, e.g. citing the page in the Course Pack or the Study Question number.
 Dr. Denison or the TAs will try to check and respond to questions on the Discussion Forum at least every 48 hours (excluding weekends and holidays).
 The last time Dr. Denison or the TAs will reliably check the Discussion Forum before an exam will be the day before the exam at 5 pm.

 Personal questions regarding the class should be emailed to Dr. Denison or you may call on the telephone.
-(I would be happy to talk to you if I'm there or you can leave a message for me to call you back.)
+(I would be happy to talk to you if I'm there or you can leave a message for me to call you back.).